cea-hpc/modules/doc/source/modulefile.rst

  If the *variable* is not set, it is created.
 When a *modulefile* is unloaded, **append-path** and **prepend-path** become **remove-path**.

+ If *value* corresponds to the concatenation of multiple elements separated by colon, or *delimiter*, character, each element is treated separately.

 **remove-path** [-d C|--delim C|--delim=C] variable value

  Remove *value* from the colon, or *delimiter*, separated list in